TBeijen/tbnl-hugo/content/post/2023-12-18-why-kubernetes-api-not-servers.md

 As we are moving from 2023 to 2024, it is a good moment to reflect.
 Undoubtedly, one of the biggest topics of the past year was the rise of AI.
 Or the rise of the expectations of the promise of AI, so you will.
 But somewhat closer to my day-to-day job, there were some events that stood out:

 * The [Amazon Prime move from serverless microservices to 'monolith'](https://www.primevideotech.com/video-streaming/scaling-up-the-prime-video-audio-video-monitoring-service-and-reducing-costs-by-90) blogpost.
 Which was followed by a lot of clickbait lukewarm takes and "my tech stack is better than yours" type of discussions.
 Start at [this post by Jeremy Daly](https://offbynone.io/issues/233/) to pick some articles worth reading and avoiding about this topic.
 * Social media being social media: Debates[^footnote_social_media_debate] about pretty much every tech topic, including how "Kubernetes has single-handed set our industry back a decade", as [put in perspective](https://twitter.com/kelseyhightower/status/1671582240026025986?lang=en) by Kelsey Hightower.
-Or Basecamp's [move out of the cloud, dodging Kubernetes in the process](https://world.hey.com/dhh/we-have-left-the-cloud-251760fb).
+Or 37signals' [move out of the cloud, dodging Kubernetes in the process](https://world.hey.com/dhh/we-have-left-the-cloud-251760fb).
 * Datadog's outage.
 Caused by a variety of contributing factors that can be summarized by the keywords: Kubernetes, Cilium, eBPF, Systemd, OS updates.
 It's [all explained nicely](https://newsletter.pragmaticengineer.com/p/inside-the-datadog-outage) by Gergely Orosz (The Pragmatic Engineer).

 Working with, and liking Kubernetes, reading all of the above, it's tempting to reflect on the question "What did I get into?".
 Or in a broader sense: "What are we as an industry getting ourselves into?".